Yuan-998/yuan-998.github.io/_posts/2024-1-19-notes-for-CS106L.md

 ##### std::cin
 - buffered
-- buffer stops at a whitespace
+- buffer stops at a whitespace --> `std::cin` reads only until the next whitespace